Jedit X

 Jedit X is a commercial text editor made in Japan by Artman21.
 It is a complete re-write of Jedit 4.0 in the Cocoa API.
 Jedit has been around since 1995 and is a general purpose text editor, with extra features related to supporting the Japanese language.
 It is available in both English and Japanese localizations.

+Overview

+The standard text editing software for Classic Mac OS / macOS.
+It has a wide range of users, from application developers and web coders to writers and editors.

+In the Classic Mac OS era, Jedit was called Jedit, and versions 1 through 4 existed.
+Rattles.

+Jedit X 1.0 was released, resetting the version numbering from Jedit X, which was developed in Cocoa exclusively for Mac OS X. Plug-ins were released from Jedit X, and users can add or remove plug-ins according to their preferences to make it a multifunctional editor.
+Jedit X is now available as Jedit X 1.0.